-For starters, with candid lifestyle poses try leaning your model up against a wall.
+For candid lifestyle, poses try leaning your model up against a wall.
 This could be side or front-facing.
 Place the hands up against the wall to create a relaxed atmosphere.
 If you want something a little more formal, try crossing the arms over instead.

 Either way, communicate this clearly with image examples to your model.
 Search online and Google phrases such as;